Szuyu-Liu/micro_ros_setup/README.md

-# 🔧 micro-ROS on Teensy with Raspberry pi Setup
+# 🔧 micro-ROS on Teensy with Raspberry pi
 ## 📌 Overview
-This documentation is for setting up micro-ROS a Teensy and connect it to ROS2 running on a Raspberry Pi.
+This documentation is for setting up micro-ROS on a Teensy and connect it to ROS2 running on a Raspberry Pi.

 Official tutorial: https://micro.ros.org/docs/tutorials/core/teensy_with_arduino/

 ## Hardware and Software
 - Raspberry pi 4 (Ubuntu 24.04)
 - ROS2 - jazzy
 - Teensy 4.0
+- Arduino IDE 2.0
-- AppImageLauncher
+- AppImageLauncher: appimagelauncher_2.2.0-travis995.0f91801.bionic_arm64.deb

 ## 🔹 Core Steps
 1. Install micro-ROS on Raspberry pi.